wthompson13/SearchEngine/README.md

 # SearchEngine
+Group 007
-COP-2805 Projects 3,4 and 6 by William T., Alex P., and David B.
+COP-2805 Projects 3,4 and 6 by William Thompson, Alex Peterson, and David Blocher.